Publication 102, Sales to the United States Government

 The United States and its agencies and instrumentalities are not subject to California's Environmental Fee.
 For additional information, see publication 90, Environmental Fee.

 Sales to government entities are subject to the eWaste Fee.
 For additional information, see publication 95, Electronic Waste Recycling Fee.

 Sales to government entities are subject to the California Tire Fee.
 For additional information, see publication 91, California Tire Fee.

 Government entities are subject to both the California Battery Fee and Manufacturer Battery Fee.
 The definitions of a person or manufacturer who are subject to the fees, as applicable, include, among other government entities, the United States and its agencies and instrumentalities to the extent permitted by law.
 For additional information, see our Lead-Acid Battery Fees Guide.

 The Underground Storage Tank Maintenance Fee is not imposed upon the United States, its agencies and instrumentalities, its unincorporated agencies or instrumentalities, or a corporation wholly owned by the United States.
 For additional information, see publication 88, Underground Storage Tank Fee.

 Documentation required for your records

 When you make a tax-exempt sale or lease, be sure to retain documentation that clearly shows that the transaction is tax-exempt.
 For sales to the U.S. government, documentation can include items such as:

-- Documents showing direct payment by the U.S. government.
+- Documents showing direct payment by the U.S. government, and

 - Shipping and related documents if there is a question that the merchandise might have been sold directly to an individual in the armed services rather than to the U.S. government.